mrismanaziz/Reforestation/README.md

-## What do you call a fly without wings?
-A walk.
+## What do you call a duck that gets all A's?
+A wise quacker.